benjamink/fujinet-packer/docs/gettingstarted.md

 ## Running the VM

-**_NOTE:_** This VM is configured with 2 CPUs & 4GB RAM by default.
-This should be considered a **MINIMUM**!
-Increasing the RAM to 8GB or more will make using the VM **MUCH** more enjoyable.

-The default authentication for the built VM are as follows:
+The VM is configured to auto-login the `fujinet` user, however if there are any activities where the password is needed the following are the credentials given to the `fujinet` user:

 - Username: `fujinet`
 - Password: `online`